Virus concerns affecting all facets of Californians' lives

 “I think the precautions should have been taken a long time ago,” she said, noting she has asthma and is worried about her health.
 She plans to stay inside this weekend, “knowing I’m safer at home.”

-There were concerns that closing school cafeterias would deprive students of meals, especially those from poorer familes.
-West Contra Costa Unified School District announced that any child under 18 will be able to pick up food at two high schools from 11 a.m. to 1 p.m. weekdays.
+There were concerns that closing school cafeterias would deprive students of meals, especially those from poorer families.
+West Contra Costa Unified School District announced that any child under 18 will be able to pick up food at two high schools.
+Meanwhile, San Francisco will shut libraries and indoor recreation centers to turn them into childcare centers for low-income families.

 Kids kept out of school might find their entertainment choices limited.
-Zoos, museums and even Disneyland were closed to the public while college and major professional sports leagues cancelled games or announced they’ll be played to empty stadiums.
+Zoos, museums and even Disneyland were closed to the public while college and major professional sports leagues cancelled games.

-Courts in Los Angeles and San Diego counties moved to delay trials and Contra Costs closed its courts for two weeks.
-Even political campaigns were forced to adapt.
-Republican Mike Garcia, who is running in a special election for a vacant U.S. House seat north of Los Angeles, scheduled a string of town halls where voters will join by telephone rather than meeting him in person.
+Courts in Los Angeles and San Diego counties moved to delay trials and Contra Costa closed its courts for two weeks.

 Taxpayers got more time to file; state officials moved back the deadline to file California tax returns by two months to June 15.

-The state Senate cancelled all its committee hearings for next week in order to focus on handling the coronavirus outbreak, although the Senate as a whole was still scheduled to meet.
-Meetings of the Assembly were still scheduled.
+The state Senate canceled all its committee hearings for next week in order to focus on handling the coronavirus outbreak, although the Senate as a whole was still scheduled to meet.

-Jot Condie, who heads the California Restaurant Association, said some restaurants in tourist-dependent economies like San Francisco, Los Angeles and San Diego had seen business plummet by 70 percent during the crisis.
+Jot Condie, who heads the California Restaurant Association, said some restaurants in tourist-dependent economies like San Francisco, Los Angeles and San Diego had seen business plummet.

-“When the volume goes down by 70%, they are not barely turning a profit, they are hemorrhaging,” Condie said.

-Counties up and down the state have banned large group gatherings.
-Santa Clara County authorities ordered that as of Saturday and for at least three weeks, there will be no gatherings of more than 100 people, excluding airports, office buildings, pharmacies and medical offices.

 Associated Press Writers John Antczak and John Rogers in Los Angeles; Amy Taxin in Anaheim, California; Daisy Nguyen in San Francisco, Adam Beam in Sacramento and Julie Watson in San Diego contributed to this story.